About

 My story

-In the many years since then, I have been a carer for a variety of other relatives with a variety of conditions.
-But I have a lemonade spirit, and in those years –even in the midst of those years – I began putting my degree in Instructional Technology (training) to work in the field of dementia care.
-I wrote an award-winning newsletter, turned that into books, became the behind-the-scenes video expert for clients in the U.S. and Australia, and did loads of in-person training.
+In the midst of all the turmoil of caring for my parents, I began putting my degree in Instructional Technology (training) to work in the field of dementia care.
+I wrote an award-winning newsletter, eventually turned that into books, became the behind-the-scenes video expert for clients in the U.S. and Australia, and did loads of in-person training.
 Using my mother as my role model, I provided practical, instantly-usable guidelines always with an upbeat attitude.
 (Discussing continence care, I noted, “We can’t be anal about this.”)
-As I noted above, my mother rarely spoke a coherent word for 5-1/2 years, but she still managed to convey joy.
-My helpers and all her many hospice carers loved being with her.
+As I wrote above, my mother rarely spoke a coherent word for 5-1/2 years, but she still managed to convey joy.
 Finding the joy that remains is my purpose in everything I have done since.

 Join Our Free Mail List